+A noise ordinance sets appropriate noise levels at certain times of the day in order to reduce the impacts of noise on the community while balancing community vibrancy and activities.
 Aspen's noise ordinance outlines the maximum noise levels allowed during nighttime and daytime hours in each of the City's zone districts as measured in decibels (dBA):

 Gas Powered Leaf Blowers

 The Aspen City Council banned the use of gas powered leaf blowers in 2003 in response to numerous noise complaints and a citizen petition requesting a ban.
-See the City's noise ordinance for more information.
+Read the City's noise ordinance for more information.

-As a citizen you may report the illegal use of gas powered leaf blowers by contacting our department.
-A warning will be issued if you are willing to identify yourself, provide your contact information, and provide information regarding your observations.
+- You may report the illegal use of gas-powered leaf blowers by contacting theEnvironmental Health and Sustainability Department.
+In order for us to take action, we will need your contact information and any information regarding your observations, including photos.
 This information will be necessary if a citation is issued.

 Amplified Noise at Special Events

-It’s important to review the noise ordinance to know all of the specific requirements for amplified noise at public special events.
-However, the key points are that the maximum decibel limit at the perimeter of the event is 100dBA between the hours of 9 a.m. and 9 p.m. (the Environmental Health Department has a noise meter you may borrow).
-Don’t forget to give the neighbors a seven day advance notice!
+- Review the noise ordinance to know all of the specific requirements for amplified noise at public special events.
+However, the key points are that the maximum decibel limit at the perimeter of the event is 100dBA between the hours of 9 a.m. and 9 p.m.
+Don’t forget to give the neighbors a seven-day advance notice.

 If you are hosting a Private Event

 If the general public is not invited to the event,